Skip to content

 Where to Put Your Dive Knife

 Every diver needs to carry a dive knife for safety purposes.
-The challenge is where to put the knife to keep it from becoming a hazard itself.
+The challenge is where to put the knife to keep it from becoming a safety hazard itself.
 We go over some of the best knives and where they are best placed on a diver for the best access, while keeping streamline on a diver.

 Belt